rawcopy/rawcopy.github.io/install.md

 Rawcopy is an R-package, download and install the development version of R (r-base-dev) from:
 <a href='https://cran.r-project.org/'>https://cran.r-project.org/</a>

 The installation now require the package `devtools` from cran.
-On Ubuntu 20.04 it needed the following dependencies:
+On Ubuntu 20.04 and R 4.3.0 it needed the following dependencies:

 ```bash
 sudo apt install libcurl4-openssl-dev libxml2-dev libfontconfig1-dev libharfbuzz-dev libfribidi-dev libfreetype6-dev libpng-dev libtiff5-dev libjpeg-dev